madguy95/java-frameworks/quarkus-rest-example-master/README.md

 # Quarkus RESt API example

+## Prerequisites

+To complete this guide, you need:

+An IDE

+JDK 11+ installed with JAVA_HOME configured appropriately

+Apache Maven 3.8.8

+A working container runtime (Docker or Podman)

 This project uses Quarkus to build REST APIs.

 For the tutorials check the below links,